dimitri/pgcopydb/docs/ref/pgcopydb_clone.rst

   the JSON contents must be an array of objects with the keys ``"name"`` and ``"version"``.

-  The command ``pgcopydb list extension --requirements --json`` produces such a JSON file and can be used on the target database instance to get started.
+  The command ``pgcopydb list extensions --requirements --json`` produces such a JSON file and can be used on the target database instance to get started.

-  See also the command ``pgcopydb list extension --available-versions``.
+  See also the command ``pgcopydb list extensions --available-versions``.

   See also :ref:`pgcopydb_list_extensions`.